w3c/secure-payment-confirmation/bbk-requirements.md

 * Once a BBK has been bound to a device, it must only ever be bound to that device.

-* For environments where a device-binding process is not readily available, the BBK may still provide value.
-Not every transaction requires the same level of security (e.g., low-value transactions), and so even a BBK that is not device-bound may be useful.
+* The user agent may return a BBK even in environments where a device-binding process is not readily available.
+Not every transaction requires the same level of security (e.g., low-value transactions), and so even a BBK that is not device-bound can be useful.

 * Each BBK should be associated with a signal indicating the nature of the device-binding process (e.g., corresponding to "secure element", "software", "no device binding").